morriscox/Rules-of-Tech-Support/Rules of Tech Support - users will.md

 #### Rule W82 - Users will think that if one thing works then everything else will.

-#### Rule W83 - Users will ask you questions about things that you don't know exist.
+#### Rule W83 - Users will ask you questions about things that you didn't even know existed.

 #### Rule W84 - Users will mash buttons until errors go away.